Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Granule Size & Distribution

 Products like The Andersons PGF use ultra‑fine particles that yield twice the number of granules per square foot, ensuring even coverage and reducing streaking.
-Coarser granules (Scott’s Healthy Plus, GreenView) are more forgiving with less‑precise spreaders but may leave gaps if not calibrated correctly.
+Coarser granules (Scotts Healthy Turf Builder, Jobe’s Organics) are more forgiving with less‑precise spreaders but may leave gaps if not calibrated correctly.

 Active Ingredient Persistence